HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 * https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#opencore-settings

 #### Quirks
-The following Quirks are active:
+The following Quirks are used:

 - `AllowRelocationBlock`: Required to boot Mac OS X Lion 10.7 and earlier when CSM/Legacy Boot is turned on in BIOS.